conflictlab/dsc/paper.md

 # Summary

-The `dsc` package introduces Dynamic Synthetic Control, a new approach for comparative case studies in time series settings.
-Synthetic control methods are widely used to estimate causal effects, but they often fail when treated and donor units react to shocks at different speeds.
-The `dsc` package addresses this by incorporating Dynamic Time Warping (DTW) to account for heterogeneous adjustment speeds across units, improving counterfactual estimation.
+The dsc package implements the Dynamic Synthetic Control (DSC) method, an extension of the synthetic control framework designed for comparative case studies involving time series data.
+Traditional synthetic control assumes that treated and donor units respond to shocks at the same rate, which can lead to poor pre-treatment fit and biased treatment effect estimates when this assumption is violated.

-Implemented in R, `dsc` aligns donor units to the treated unit using speed-adjusted time series before estimating synthetic weights.
-This innovation helps avoid biases arising from asynchronous reactions and supports more accurate estimation of treatment effects.
-The package is useful for applications in economics, public policy, and political science.
+The DSC method addresses this issue by aligning time series data from donor units with the treated unit using Dynamic Time Warping (DTW), a technique that accounts for differences in the speed of adjustment across units.
+The alignment is performed only in the pre-treatment period, preserving the integrity of treatment effects post-intervention.
+This correction improves the counterfactual estimation, as shown in both empirical examples and simulations.

+The method is described in detail in Cao and Chadefaux (2024), where it is applied to comparative political economy questions in a peer-reviewed context.
+The dsc package provides a clean and replicable implementation of the methodology introduced in that work, extending its accessibility to empirical researchers.

+The dsc package is implemented in R and integrates easily into existing workflows.
+It supports parallel computation, placebo tests, and multiple diagnostic plots.
+Its interface is user-friendly and familiar to users of the Synth package.
+DSC is particularly useful in political science, economics, and public policy, where variation in adjustment dynamics is common.

 # Statement of Need